Healthy Sweet Potato Waffles

 - 2 teaspoons ground cinnamon

-- maple syrup and toasted pecans for topping (optional)
+- maple syrup and toasted pecans for serving (optional)

 Instructions